 - ¼ cup thinly sliced fresh basil, for garnish

-Working over a large bowl, slice the corn kernels off the cob, scraping the cob with the knife to extract the flavorful juices.
+- Working over a large bowl, use a heavy chef’s knife to slice the corn kernels off the cob, scraping the cob with the knife to extract the flavorful juices.
 Halve 5 of the bare corn cobs crosswise, discarding the rest.
-Set corn and cobs aside.
+Set the corn kernels and cobs aside.

-Heat the bacon in a 6-qt. pot over medium heat and cook, stirring occasionally, until crisp, about 12 minutes.
-Reserve 3 tbsp. bacon for garnish, leaving the remaining bacon in the pot.
-Add butter, thyme, garlic, celery, onions, and bay leaf.
-Cover the pot and cook, stirring occasionally, until the onions soften, about 6 minutes.
+- In a large pot over medium heat, add the bacon and cook, stirring occasionally, until crisp, about 12 minutes.
+Transfer 3 tablespoons of the bacon to a small, heatproof bowl and set aside, leaving the remaining bacon and bacon fat in the pot.
+Add the butter, thyme, garlic, celery, onion, and bay leaf.
+Cover and cook, stirring occasionally, until the onion softens, about 6 minutes.
 Add the reserved corn kernels and cobs, milk, and potatoes.
-Cover, bring chowder to a boil, reduce heat to low, and simmer, stirring occasionally, until the potatoes are tender, about 25 minutes.
-Skim any foam from the surface of the soup.
+Cover and bring to a boil, then lower the heat to maintain a simmer and cook, stirring occasionally, until the potatoes are tender, about 25 minutes.

-Discard the cobs and bay leaf; transfer 1 1⁄2 cups of the soup to a blender, and puree.
-Stir puree into the chowder to thicken it.
-Season with salt and pepper and serve garnished with reserved bacon and basil.
+- Discard the cobs and bay leaf; transfer 1½ cups of the soup to a blender and purée, then stir the purée back into the chowder to thicken.
+Season with salt and pepper.
+Serve, garnished with reserved bacon and basil.